davidfarrimond23/tech-docs/source/documentation/data_dictionary/tables/_funding_applications.md

 project_reference_number: String            Salesforce project reference number
 salesforce_case_id: String                  Case ID in Salesforce
 salesforce_case_number: String              Case Number in Salesforce
-submitted_on: String                        Date the application was submitted
 organisation: UUID <<FK>>                   Link to organisation table
+submitted_on: Timestamp                     DateTime that the application was submitted
+agreement_submitted_on: Timestamp           DateTime that an applicant concludes an agreement journey by clicking submit.
 created_at: Timestamp
 updated_at: Timestamp
 ```